 45.45€ VAT tax only applies to EU customers and it may vary depending on the tax percentage of each destination country

 – The detailing level of this Ramón Martínez’s sculpture is out of this world.
 Every single aspect of it has been carefully researched and crafted.

-– There are a few cool Signifers out there, but this massive portray of the subject works best in the 1/12 scale we do.
-Otherwise you would be painting it forever!
+– There are a few cool Signifers out there, but this massive portrayal of the subject works best on the 1/12 scale we do.
+Otherwise, you would be painting it forever!

 – It allows a lot of room for interpretation for painting.

 – Our signature resin quality allows you to get the figure clean and ready in almost no time, so you may invest your precious free time in what really matters: painting and having fun.